smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 projects which has resulted in rapidly incrementing the version number.
 We have tried to reduce the impact of this by keeping some project prior to 1.0.0 for much longer but this feels like an anti-pattern.
-Other projects that went to 1.0.0 before the API stablized have suffered from quickly incremented major versions due to small breaking changes (like 5.0.0+ for one project).
+Other projects that went to 1.0.0 before the API stabilized have suffered from quickly incremented major versions due to small breaking changes (like 5.0.0+ for one project).
 Overall I think that our versioning scheme has been useful but remains an area for future discussions.